naiquevin/twolegged/README.md

   interface eg. the thread local Flask request object or the Django request object passed as an arg to the views.
 This way, the lib can be used with any framework.

+  **Note: All values including the list items and key-values in dicts returned by these methods must be unicode**

 - Second, a function (``consumer_getter``) that takes a string which is the ``key`` or the unique identifier of the consumer.
-The job of this function is to use the identifier to lookup a consumer from whichever storage your application might be using eg. relational database, a text file etc. and return a dict with the fields "key" and "secret".
+The job of this function is to use the identifier to lookup a consumer from whichever storage your application might be using eg. relational database, a text file etc. and return a dict with the fields "key" and "secret", **both as unicode**.
 If a consumer with the given key is not found, it should return ``None``

 See the example implementation for Flask in ``examples/flask_api_auth.py`` which loads the consumer info from a